UlrichDinh168/notes-on-stupidity/README.md

 ## Combining duplicated items in an array

-Combining the `views` of all the items that have the same `time` value:
+Combining all the items that have the same `time` value into a singular item, and using the sum of all their `views` as the `views` value:

 ```JavaScript
 // Input